Santi-P/coralvision/index.md

 ### Models

-I tested out three models: a simple two-layer CNN, pre-trained Resnet18, and GoogLenet.
+I tested out three models: a simple two-layer CNN, two pre-trained Resnet models, and pre-trained GoogleNet.
 I intended to use the small CNN model as a baseline and to see how it compared to the results from the previous approach which used SVMs.
 The model architecture for the CNN classifer was taken from the PyTorch [tutorial](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html) for classifying CIFAR dataset.
 It consists of two convolutional layers with kernel size 5 and 6 and 16 output channels respectively.
 Max pooling is used between the layers and the results of the convolutions are passed into 3 Linear layers with ReLU activations.

 The next I tested pre-trained image recognition models.
-I chose Resnet18 (He, 2016) and Googlenet, a.k.a Inception V1 (Szegedy, 2014) due to their strong performance on image classification tasks as well their relatively small size, low fine-tuning time, and ease of use within PyTorch.
+I chose Resnet18 and Resnet152 (He, 2016) and Googlenet, a.k.a Inception V1 (Szegedy, 2014) due to their strong performance on image classification tasks as well their relatively small size, low fine-tuning time, and ease of use within PyTorch.
 I used the SGD optimizer for 5 epochs.
 I noticed that the small CNN had trouble converging and increased the training epochs for it to 10 while the rest of the pre-trained models remain the same.
 The training script from the PyTorch tutorial was used and I slightly modified it to output accuracies on the validation set after every epoch.
 A learning rate scheduler with 0.1, 0.001, and 0.001 was used with the later epochs having a smaller learning rate.
 Fine-tuning for Resnet18 and Googlenet took around 10-15 minutes per epoch on Google Colab GPU.